emlyon/makers-skills/README.md

 # makers-skills
-## CC BY-NC-SA
+### CC BY-NC-SA
-This content was created by the makers' lab emlyon team!
+This content was created & shared by the makers' lab emlyon team!
 This license lets others remix, adapt, and build upon your work non-commercially, as long as they credit you and license their new creations under the identical terms.

 ### Digital fabrication